coro121/documentation-samples/operating-systems-admin.md

 # DDS Operating System Administration

 The Deployable Defensive System (DDS) is a modular fly-away computing cluster that is purpose-built for conducting Defensive Cyber Operations (DCO) missions.
-This kit provides a platform with hardware and software for the US Army and their DoD mission partners.
+This kit provides a platform with hardware and software for the US Army and its DoD mission partners.

-## Operating System Administration
+## Operating system administration

 System administration is based upon Red Hat Enterprise Linux (RHEL), a lightweight, enterprise-supported Linux Operating System (OS) developed by Red Hat.
 This OS gives users the flexibility of the Linux environment while also maintaining a level of support, security, and stability for production purposes.

-### Common Administration Commands
+### Common administration commands

 When using RHEL, there are many commands, concepts, and tools to familiarize yourself with as operators.
 These commands will be common across RHEL and RHVH Operating Systems.
 However, other distributions of Linux may vary.
 Within this section, we’ve created a cheat sheet of commands related to common administration tasks operators may need to perform.

-#### Common CLI Commands
+#### Common CLI commands

 | Command                            | Use                                                                                               |
 |------------------------------------|---------------------------------------------------------------------------------------------------|